-The first estimates of likely future changes in stratification have recently been produced under UK Climate Projections 2009 (UKCP09, Lowe et al., 2009).
-Using weather scenarios provided by the UK Met Office, projections of the state of the UK coastal and shelf seas have been predicted for 2070-2098 and compared with the mean for the period 1961-1990.
+The estimates of likely future changes in stratification have been produced under UK Climate Projections 2009 (UKCP09; Lowe et al., 2009).
+Using weather scenarios provided by the UK Met Office, projections of the state of the UK coastal and shelf seas have been predicted for 2070-2098 and compared with the mean for the period 1961-1990 (Holt et al., 2010).
+Simulations have also been carried out using an alternative climate model for the MEECE FP7 Project (www. meece.eu; Holt et al., 2012b), showing largely similar results for the stratification on-shelf.

-Changes in the timing of stratification:
+Changes in the timing of stratification

 There is a broad projection across the NW European shelf seas of the onset of spring stratification occurring about 1 week earlier.
 Similarly there is a broad suggestion of the timing of the seasonal breakdown of stratification occurring typically 5 - 10 days later.
 In both cases the dominant control is the increase in air temperature, which aids stratification.
 The net impact is for the length of the stratified part of the year to increase, by about 10 - 15 days.
 Long term predictions are thought to be fairly robust as long as the dominant balance is between heating of the sea surface and tidal mixing.
 In shallower water, and closer to the coasts, meteorological forcing becomes more important.
 Long term regional predictions of wind and rainfall patterns are not yet well developed.
-For instance, changes in rainfall may alter the balance of stratification and mixing outside the estuaries, but predictive capability of climateinduced changes in rainfall patterns is as yet too weak to allow any reasonable assessment.
+For example, changes in rainfall may alter the balance of stratification and mixing outside the estuaries, but predictive capability of climate-induced changes in rainfall patterns is as yet too weak to allow any reasonable assessment.
 There are also challenges in any modelling of freshwater-driven stratification.
-This is inherently more difficult to simulate correctly compared to stratification by heating because of the localised nature of the sources of freshwater and the need to model horizontal dispersion and mixing away from those sources accurately.
+This is inherently more difficult to simulate correctly compared to stratification by heating because of the localised nature of the sources of fresh water and the need to model horizontal dispersion and mixing away from those sources accurately.

-Changes in the strength of the stratification:
+Changes in the strength of the stratification

 Again, reliable predictions of change are limited to regions where the balance resides mainly with surface heating and mixing by tides.
-The model projections from UKCP09 suggest that the entire NW European shelf seas become more strongly stratified.
-This is a result of changes in the seasonal heating cycle.
-There is a marked change in the projection in the open ocean, where much larger increases in stratification result from changes in open ocean salinities.
+The model projections from UKCP09 and MEECE both suggest that the entire NW European shelf seas become more strongly stratified.
+This is a result of changes in the seasonal heating cycle and the water temperature being warmer.
+The MEECE simulations include a fully coupled ecosystem model which demonstrates a reduced nutrient flux across the thermocline in the summer arising from this increased stratification.

+In the UKCP09 simulations, there is a marked change in the projection in the open ocean, where much larger increases in stratification result from changes in open ocean salinities.
 Closer to the coast where fresh water from the estuaries plays a role in determining stratification, knowledge of future rainfall trends is insufficient to allow useful assessments.